-Hemmed in Hollow Trail is a 6.1 mile moderately trafficked out and back trail located near Compton, Arkansas that features a waterfall and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until October.
+Hemmed in Hollow Trail is a 6.1 mile moderately trafficked out and back trail located near Compton, Arkansas that features a waterfall and is only recommended for very experienced adventurers.
+The trail offers a number of activity options and is best used from March until October.

 Take Arkansas Highway 43 south from Harrison, Arkansas to Compton, Arkansas.
 At Compton, look for the Buffalo National River sign and turn south onto a gravel county road.
 Continue on the county road and follow the signs to the Compton Trailhead.